2019 Halloween Horror Nights Tips and Survival Guide!

 Please buy an Express Pass.

 This popularity sometimes leads to wait times for haunted mazes exceeding three hours.
 In order for you to enjoy your evening at HHN, you may want to splurge on an express pass.

-Please note the express pass has a history of selling out on peak nights.
+Please note the Express Pass has a history of selling out on peak nights.
 Always check Universal’s website and buy your ticket before your visit.

 If you can splurge on an Express Pass, then get it!
 It will make your night much more enjoyable and it will also make your night feel less rushed.

-Remember: Halloween Horror Nights Express Passes start at $80 per person.
+Remember: Halloween Horror Nights Express Passes start at $89.99 per person.

-The wait times are shorter (less than 30 minutes at the beginning of the event and also towards the end of the event).
+The wait times are shorter (less than 30 minutes) at the beginning of the event and also towards the end of the event.

-11 – Press the special buttons in the haunted mazes
+11 – Press the Special Buttons in the Haunted Mazes

 Whenever you’re in a haunted house please note the red button.
 When you see one press it for a special surprise.

-12 – Remember Halloween Horror Nights is extremely scary
+12 – Remember Halloween Horror Nights is Extremely Scary

 The Universal team member is usually located in a specific corner of a haunted attraction and may be dressed in all black regular clothes.

-13 – Don’t get drunk off the spirits
+13 – Don’t Get Drunk Off the Spirits

-[alert alert_heading=”Remember:” alert_text=”Local law enforcement patrols the event.” alert_style=”alert-warning”/]
+Remember: Local law enforcement patrols the event.

-14 – Buy a unique Halloween Horror Nights experience
+14 – Buy a Unique Halloween Horror Nights experience

 Try out the Unmasking the Horror Tour where you’ll have a daytime, lights-on, chilling look into how Universal Orlando’s Art & Design team transforms the biggest names in horror into haunted houses.

-15 – Purchase a unique HHN activity
+15 – Purchase a Unique HHN Activity

 Enjoy a special activity such as getting a henna tattoo, doing a scareactor dining experience, or getting your face painted.